top of page

 mfc-food-coop.png

-Interested farmers are encouraged to watch the recording of this year’s informational session to learn more about eligibility, project types and grant requirements.
+Interested farmers are encouraged to watch the recording of last year’s informational session to learn more about eligibility, project types and grant requirements.
 Watch the recording on our Youtube channel below:

 Eligible applicants include farms in Cheshire County and abutting NH towns.
 If applying for Emergency Relief, the eligibility has been expanded to also include agricultural producers in NH and VT that have an established vendor relationship with the Monadnock Food Co-op.